-Programming of the microcontroller unit will be relatively straight forward.
+Programming of the microcontroller unit is relatively straight forward.
 The microcontroller requires no intense or complex algorithm in order for the unit itself to operate as intended.
-The microcontroller's programming code will need to efficient and sufficient enough so that all of the operations that it will be carrying out, are executed without any kind of flaw.
-As such, there will be a need for an integrated development environment software which will allow the microcontroller to be programmed.
-The programming code of the microcontroller itself will need to meet exact requirements and specifications that will be needed by each of the sensors and onboard electronics.
+The microcontroller's programming code is efficient and sufficient enough so that all of the operations that it's carrying out, are executed without any kind of flaw.
+As such, there is a need for an integrated development environment software which allows the microcontroller to be programmed.
+The programming code of the microcontroller itself needs to meet exact requirements and specifications that will be needed by each of the sensors and onboard electronics.

-The software that will need to be programmed into the microcontroller unit for the autonomous irrigation vehicle will need to short and concise yet efficient and reliable enough for the vehicle to operate as desired.
-For the autonomous irrigation vehicle to accomplish its given task. the programming code will need to incorporate all of the sensors on the vehicle itself.
-The programming code will not only have the onboard computer processor interacting with the sensors but also have each sensor interacting with any other desired sensor or electronic device.
-Since the autonomous irrigation vehicle will be using its onboard sensors to navigate through the terrain, it will need to be constantly updating and maneuvering its sensors and servos as needed.
+The software that is programmed into the microcontroller unit for the autonomous irrigation vehicle is short and concise yet efficient and reliable enough for the vehicle to operate as desired.
+For the autonomous irrigation vehicle to accomplish its given task, the programming code incorporates all of the sensors on the vehicle itself.
+The programming code not only has the onboard computer processor interacting with the sensors but also has each sensor interacting with any other desired sensor or electronic device.
+Since the autonomous irrigation vehicle is using its onboard sensors to navigate through the terrain, it needs to be constantly updating and maneuvering its sensors and servos as needed.

 The autonomous irrigation vehicle doesn't require any mobile application.
-The environment we will develop in is Visual Studio or Eclipse which are an Integrated Development Environment(IDE).
-We chose to use Integrated Development Environment(IDE) because it is easy to maintain different classes, variables and functions as well as it has the IntelliSense which is a useful feature which will correct any spelling error in the the code while we are writing.
+The environment used to develop in is Visual Studio or Eclipse which are an Integrated Development Environments (IDE).
+We chose to use Integrated Development Environment (IDE) because it is easy to maintain different classes, variables and functions as well as it has the IntelliSense which is a useful feature which will correct any spelling error in the code while writing.
 In addition, using Integrated Development Environment will make it easier to debug the code.
-The debug feature would be able to stop the program at any specific point also we can run one function at a time to check where the errors are occurring and have it avoid any spelling mistakes.
-As we are working as a group of four people the Integrated Development Environment would be easy to collaborate and manage the project.
+The debug feature is able to stop the program at any specific point also just to run one function at a time to check where the errors are occurring and have it avoid any spelling mistakes.
+The Integrated Development Environment would be easy to collaborate and manage the project.
 Another advantage of using Integrated Development Environment is that it will increase efficiency of the program.
-The high level language will be used for path learning algorithm such as C++.
+The high-level language will be used for path learning algorithm such as C++.
 C++ was chosen because it is one of the powerful language and it provide more controls compared to other languages.
 Besides, it increases the performance and compare to other programming language C++ considered to be the faster one.
-Nowadays C++ is used in most of the industries so it is a much known programming language for developer. since we did not get a chance to learn the C++ programming language in any of the classes, it would be great hands on learning experience which we can add it to our resume.
+Nowadays C++ is used in most of the industries, so it is a much-known programming language for developer.
 Since C++ has more functionality, it would be the more reliable programming language to use for robotics.